coralieco/workshop-git-rebase/README.md

 The last step is to squash two commits together (well, one into the previous: `Title incomplete` and `Title`).
 We can do this with a `git rebase interactive` using the `squash` command.

-Then we can rebase this branch and merge it into poem safely.
+Finally we can rebase this branch and merge it into poem safely.

 Once poem is clean, we can deploy on Master :)